‘General Hospital’ Spoilers: Carly Offers Forgiveness, Jax Returns, And Lulu Has A Setback

 General Hospital spoilers are promising a week full of forgiveness for the residents of Port Charles.
 There has been a lot of heartache going around.
 Several couples have been split up, but there is hope of reconciliation.
 From “CarSon” to “Julexis,” the writers aren’t done with General Hospital fan-favorite couples yet.
-Answers will be given this week as the lead in for May sweeps is laid out.
+Answers will be given this week as the lead-in for May sweeps is laid out.

 The cast of #generalhospital was in the house tonight!
 It was a pleasure having them! #kitchenpicture #ilovechiara #trattorialincontro #mammatinachiara